Contact us whenever you need it!

 Senator Warren’s comments were echoed by Bush, who also stated, "This is the only way we make sure that we are keeping people safe, especially now that we are dealing with this pandemic that continues to surge and is just out of control."

-A big question over the Keep Renters Safe Act is whether it has enough support in the Senate to get passed.
+A big question over the Keep Renters Safe Act was whether it had enough support in the Senate to get passed.

-Whilst it has the support of many progressive Democrats in both houses, the party has a tiny majority in the Senate.
-It will therefore require broad support within the Democratic Party to pass.
+Whilst it had the support of many progressive Democrats in both houses, the party had a tiny majority in the Senate.
+It therefore required broad support within the Democratic Party to pass.

-Not only that but a Republican filibuster remains a threat.
-This could slow or even halt the legislation entirely.
+Not only that but a Republican filibuster remained a threat.
+This slowed or even halted the legislation entirely.